SatSargsyan/Abstract_vs_virtual_vs_new/README.md

 <li>An abstract class cannot be instantiated directly, and it is a compile-time error to use the new operator on an abstract class.
 While it is possible to have variables and values whose compile-time types are abstract, such variables and values will necessarily either be null or contain references to instances of non-abstract classes derived from the abstract types.
 <li>An abstract class is permitted (but not required) to contain abstract members.
 <li>An abstract class cannot be sealed.
+<li>A non-abstract class derived from an<a href =https://msdn.microsoft.com/en-us/library/sf985hc5.aspx> abstract class</a> must include actual implementations of all inherited abstract methods and accessors.
+<li>An abstract class must provide implementation for all interface members.
 </ul>
-When a non-abstract class is derived from an abstract class, the non-abstract class must include actual implementations of all inherited abstract members, thereby overriding those abstract members.
+When a non-abstract class is derived from an abstract class, the non-abstract class must include actual implementations of all inherited abstract members, thereby overriding those abstract members.For example:
 ```C#
 abstract class A
 {